 Cribbins is joined by Freema Agyeman (Doctor Who, Torchwood, Law and Order UK), as Shelley, with Doctor Who writer Russell T Davies penning episodes of the show.

-The next series will be shown on CBeebies next year.
+The next series is shown on CBeebies daily.